cissavalim/SentinelIris/README.md

 1. Go to init.sql file and copy its content.
 2. In the IRIS web interface, go to "System Explorer" > "SQL".
-3. Paste the SQL commands and execute them to create the necessary tables.
+3. Paste the SQL commands and execute each one to create the necessary tables.

 ## Running the Project